awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-bucket-access-keys.md

 1. Choose **Continue** to finish\.

    The new access key is listed in the **Access keys** section of the page\.
 If your access key becomes compromised, or lost, delete it and create a new one\.
+**Note**
+The **Last used** colunmn displayed next to each access key identifies when the key was last used\.
+A dash is displayed when the key has not been used\.
+Expand the access key node to view the service and AWS Region where the key was last used\.

 ## Managing buckets and objects in Lightsail<a name="bucket-access-keys-managing-buckets-and-objects"></a>